jphapppy/BSE_Template_Portfolio/index.md

 ![Headstone Image](camera.png)
 ![Headstone Image](camerabmp.png)

-This is the icon for "take a picture."
+This is the icon for "take a picture," with the bmp.

 ![Headstone Image](uplaod.png)
 ![Headstone Image](upbmp.png)

-This is the icon for "upload to google drive."
+This is the icon for "upload to google drive," with the bmp.

 ![Headstone Image](gemini.png)
 ![Headstone Image](gembmp.png)

-This is the icon for "send to gemini."
+This is the icon for "send to gemini," with the bmp.

 ![Headstone Image](terminate.png)
 ![Headstone Image](termbmp.png)

-This is the icon for "terminate."
+This is the icon for "terminate," with the bmp.

 # Code